 How to Time Your Welcome Series and How Many Emails to Include

-Your first welcome email should be sent immediately after someone is added to a list, which means no time delay is necessary.
-However, your subsequent emails will require time delays in between, otherwise, contacts will receive all of the emails simultaneously.
+Your first welcome message should be sent immediately after someone is added to a list, which means no time delay is necessary.
+However, your subsequent message will require time delays in between; otherwise, contacts will receive all of the SMS and emails simultaneously.

-When building out your welcome series, it's best to decide how many emails you're going to send and over what total timeframe before you add time delays in.
-That way, you can make sure that the emails are appropriately spaced out.
-Be sure to allow at least a day between emails.
+When building out your welcome series, it's best to decide how many messages you're going to send and over what total timeframe before you add time delays in.
+That way, you can make sure that the messages are appropriately spaced out.
+Be sure to allow at least a day between emails, and a few days for any SMS.

-If you would like to test the timing or number of emails in your welcome series, you can do this using branching.
+If you would like to test the timing or number of messages in your welcome series, you can do this using branching.
 Be sure to only test one variable at a time so that you can identify which has the biggest impact.
-To branch your welcome series by timing or number of emails, drag in a conditional split to the top of the flow, before the first email.
+To branch your welcome series by timing or number of emails or SMS, drag in a conditional split to the top of the flow, before the first message.
 Here, filter the split based on a random sample of 50%.

 Then, clone the left branch of the flow, drag it over to the right, and alter the right side based on what you would like to test.
 Then, compare the conversion, open, and click rates of the two paths and decide which you would like to implement.
 If you delete the split, be sure to delete the path you no longer want to test along with it.